gbif/hp-swissnatcoll/en/how-to-publish-data.md

 > Example: [CJBG-G-DC Herbier De Candolle](https://scientific-collections.gbif.org/collection/8d09b714-dbb5-4dda-976f-f2f804421f02){:target="_blank"}

-⚠️ If your collection is not registered on GRSciColl or it needs adjustments, please do the appropriate suggestions of change on your GRSciColl collection page.
+⚠️ If your collection is not registered on GRSciColl or it needs adjustments, please do the appropriate changes and suggestions of change on [your GRSciColl collection page](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.

 <br>✅ My institution has **at least [one user](##what-are-the-different-roles-of-the-user-profile-on-the-data-aggregator){:target="_blank"}** registered in DAGI.